Definitions of terms.

-Allows you to target campaigns and experiences based on your visitors' geography.
+Allows you to target activities and experiences based on your visitors' geography.
 Also known as geo targeting parameter.

 The conversion or result that signals a successful activity.
 It is best practice never to run a test without having a goal to improve in some specific way.

 Any Web server (or Web domain) from where you serve content during any stage of your project.

 See Environment .
 Host groups are called "environments" in Target Standard/Premium.